Find Your Fastest Path to a US Green Card (June 2026)

 Key Takeaways

 - •Most common path: PERM → I-140 → I-485, typically through EB-2 or EB-3.
-PERM labor certification currently takes ~17 months.
-Total timeline for "All Other" countries: approximately 2–3 years.
+Full PERM stage runs ~20 months end-to-end at current DOL queue times.
+Total timeline for "All Other" countries: roughly 3 years.

 - •China EB-2 backlog: Final Action Date is Sep 2021.
 EB-1 China is Apr 2023.
-Significantly shorter backlog than India.
+Shorter than India, but still multi-year.

 - •I-485 adjustment of status: Currently 10–18 months.
 Filing fee: $1,440.
 Concurrent filing (I-140 + I-485 together) is available when visa bulletin dates are current.